The Reykjavik Music Walk

 Discover the landmark sites of Iceland’s incredible pop and rock history

 The walk is pre-booked only and times and dates are flexible.
-Price is 5000 IKR per person.
-Price reduction for groups of six and more.
+Simply send me an email.
 Swell ain’t it?

 Tour departs from Harpa Concert Hall.

 ******P L E A S E N O T E******

 Three exclusive Reykjavik Music Walks will take place at the Iceland Airwaves Festival:

 -Fri.
 17.00 / -Sat.
 12.00 / -Sat.
 17.00

 The walk is hour long.
 We depart from the Harpa Concert Hall and circle the downtown area.

 Sign up on: firstname.lastname@example.org